-Below you’ll find frequently asked questions about Lily Trotters.
-If you don’t find the answers you’re looking for here, please email your question to firstname.lastname@example.org and we’ll respond as quickly as we can.If I have a medical condition, should I wear compression socks?
+Below you’ll find frequently asked questions about Lily Trotters and compression in general.
+If you don’t find the answers you’re looking for here, please email your question or call us at 855.ROCK.SOX (855.762.5769) and we’ll respond as quickly as we can.

 How should I select my size?

 Sizing for compression is all about knowing your calf circumference.
 Carefully measure your calf - at its' widest part - using a fabric measuring tape.
 Lily Trotters can really stretch, so to ensure your calf feels the 15-20 mmHg hug accurately, select the size that matches your calf circumference.

 Many people can wear both sizes comfortably.
 The majority of our product testers found the S/M to be the right size.
 Our socks do stretch everywhere, so keep that in mind.
 If you are on the taller side, you may prefer the length of our L/XL.
 Remember, Lily Trotters are 100% Satisfaction Guaranteed.
 Follow our Returns & Exchanges policy if your socks do not fit and we will help guide you to the correct size.

 Compression makes our legs feel refreshed and energized by increasing the blood flow from our legs to our heart and raising our blood oxygen level.

 But compression socks do more than just make our legs feel great.
 They minimize leg pain and cramping and reduce swelling in our ankles and feet.
 Wearing compression socks can also help keep our legs healthy, by delaying the onset of varicose and spider veins.
 Most importantly, they can help prevent a DVT (deep vein thrombosis)— a life-threatening blood clot that can show up in our legs.